swaptacular/swpt_ca_scripts/README.md

 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

-will increase the designated number of sending queues for that peer
+would increase the designated number of sending queues for that peer
-to 3.
+to `3`.
 It is important to note that you are not allowed to decrease
 this number.

-If for some reason you want to deactivate the given peer, run:
+If for some reason you want to deactivate the given peer, you can run:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 --deactivate